 Tim Taylor, Wetzel Insurance Agency

 What is the plan for membership dues?
-We are encouraging members to maintain memberships through 2019.
-We anticipate management of the new organization will determine the investment structure for 2019 and going forward.
-We want investors to see that the strength in services offered by the new company supports their investment.
+Updated 6/14/18 The Transition Board encourages members to maintain memberships through 2019.
+We anticipate management and the board of directors of the new organization will determine the investment structure for 2019 and going forward.
+We want investors to see that the value of services offered by the new organization supports their investment.

 How will this transition impact the services I receive now?
 We currently anticipate maintaining the existing suite of programs and services, but the creation of a new organization will present an opportunity to review the suite of services and make recommendations for streamlining and enhancing programs to ensure they meet the needs - and exceed the expectations - of members.